-Casualty and liability - Casualty and liability expenses decreased by 57% (\$4,298) in 2017 compared to an increase of 26% (\$1,553) in 2016.
-The decrease in 2017 and increase in 2016 were due to changes in estimates of claim losses.
+Casualty and liability - Casualty and liability expenses increased by 52% (\$1,687) in 2018 compared to a decrease of 57% (\$4,298) in 2017.
+The increase in 2018 and decrease in 2017 were due to changes in estimates of claim losses.

 Street improvements - Local assistance is provided to eligible member jurisdictions in the form of technical and financial assistance to reduce traffic congestion and complement bus and public transit operations.
-The street improvement program costs decreased by 96% (\$481) in 2017 compared to a decrease of 11% (\$59) in 2016.
-The decrease in both 2017 and 2016 was due to less work on intelligent transportation systems because of projects getting close to completion.
+Street improvement program costs increased by \$3,624 in 2018 compared to a decrease of 96% (\$481) in 2017.
+The increase in 2018 is due to transit related improvements program (TRIP) project costs for DART municipalities that do not have existing or planned and funded rail stations.
+The decrease in 2017 was due to less work on intelligent transportation systems because of projects getting close to completion.

-Interest and financing expenses - Interest expense decreased by 5% (\$8,720) in 2017 compared to a decrease of 7% (\$13,593) in 2016.
-The decreases in both 2017 and 2016 were due to savings in interest expense because of bond refunding (refinancing).
-A decrease in capital lease/leaseback obligations due to termination of one of the two remaining lease/leaseback transactions in November 2015 also contributed to the decreases.
+Interest and financing expenses - Interest expense decreased by 1% (\$1,052) in 2018 compared to a decrease of 5% (\$8,720) in 2017.
+The decreases in both 2018 and 2017 were due to lower interest expense because of principal payments resulting in less outstanding revenue bonds payable.